Leah Berard: Career

-Berard has steadily worked her way up through the ranks of the Midwest, achieving her Territorial Grade through refereeing Midwest Men's Division 1 Rugby.
+Berard is currently a Territorial Grade referee in Midwest Men's Division 1 Rugby.

-Berard is now focused on elevating herself within the international level.
-In December 2011, her first international appointment, she traveled to Port Elizabeth, South Africa to serve as an Assistant Referee for the IRB Sevens World Series.
-This successful appearance helped secure her a spot in the first IRB sanctioned Women's Sevens Challenge Cup in Hong Kong in March 2012.
-She also earned the opportunity to officiate the Cup Final – Australia vs. England.
+In December 2011, Berard traveled to Port Elizabeth, South Africa to serve as an Assistant Referee for the IRB Sevens World Series.
+She was part of the first IRB sanctioned Women's Sevens Challenge Cup in Hong Kong in March 2012, and subsequently officiated the Cup Final – Australia vs. England.

 Berard was named as an IRB Women's Sevens Panel member in August 2013, her second season on the panel.
 She officiated the Women's Rugby Sevens World Cup Final in Russia in June 2013.

 In 2016, Berard was selected to referee matches in the newly-formed PRO Rugby competition.